Social Security has two different disability programs. They are called SSI and SSDI.

 🌟 One: Severe Condition

 You must have a severe condition.
-You do not need to be in a wheelchair or bedridden, but your condition needs to be bad enough that you would be unable to work full time (or unable to earn $1,170 per month) in any job.
+You do not need to be in a wheelchair or bedridden, but your condition needs to be bad enough that you would be unable to work full time (or unable to earn $1,170 per month).
+In most cases, you must be unable to work this amount in any job.
+That means you cannot work as a ticket taker, laundry folder, or store greeter.

 🌟 Two: Twelve Months Expected